jaded-burnout/byobeautiful/README.md

 # BYOBeautiful

-A Chrome plugin for the most chill forum.
+A Chrome extension / Firefox addon for the most chill forum.

 ## Usage